silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/turn-off-cerby-autofill-in-specific-fields.md

 ---
-description: This article describes how to turn off the Cerby autofill in specific fields when using the Cerby browser extension.
+description: "This article describes how to turn off the Cerby autofill in specific fields when using the Cerby browser extension."
 intercom_id: 9236619
 ---